Introduction to Mobile Web Service

 - Make the load time less than 4 seconds

-- Optimize HTML, CSS and images
+- Optimize HTML, CSS, and images

 Start with your mobile site today and grow your business to great heights.

 This has been a guide to Mobile Web Services.
-Here we discuss the basic concept, Importance, Mobile web service performance testing, How to check whether your site is optimized for mobile phones?
+Here we discuss the basic concept, Importance, Mobile web service performance testing, and How to check whether your site is optimized for mobile phones?
 You may also look at the following articles to learn more –